akielaries/openGPMP/Julia/README.md

 # Usage
 Julia is not inherently an Object-Oriented Programming Language, however, the source C++ code makes use of namespaces and classes.
-In openMTPK, each Class of and its encapsulated method are housed in an overarching namespace `mtpk`.
-Thus to use methods of a given class use this syntax:
+In openMTPK, each Class and its encapsulated method are housed in an overarching namespace `mtpk`.
+Thus to initialize a class to use its methods, consider this syntax:
 ```
     mtpk!<Class Name>
 ```
 So for the class `Basics` that houses the method `greatest_power()` we would call it with:
 ```